MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 ## Creating the resources

 For the purposes of this post, I'm going to create a brand new Resource Group and Automation Account.
-I've broken the script up too so I can include screenshots but this should all be ran in the same PowerShell session where the variables are declared and the authentication is done with Azure.
+I've broken the script up so I can include screenshots but this should all be ran in the same PowerShell session where the variables are declared and the authentication is done with Azure.

 ```powershell
 # Creates resource group, automation account, imports a local PowerShell runbook and creates a webhook